gvwilson/thirdbit/src/fiction/cherne/index.md

 Shipbuilding is well developed in every coastal region except the eastern seaboard.
 The Bantangui build fast single-masted *praus* and larger, slower *perahus* for piracy and trade.
-The fishing boats and galleons built in the Regimental Kingdoms, Ruuda, and Uws are not as nimble, but much sturdier.
+The fishing boats and galleons built in the Ninety Kingdoms, Ruuda, and Uws are not as nimble, but much sturdier.
 The Darpani build rafts when they need them, particularly to move bulky trade goods down the Wise.
 The Ulaq, on the other hand, practically live in their sealskin kayaks for several months every year.
 They rarely venture out of sight of land,